TLDR

 - Leadership: Influence without authority, decision-making, conflict resolution

-- Understanding organizational structure
+- Business awareness: Understanding cost implications, time-to-market pressures, and organizational structure

 Dimension 3: Knowledge (What Architects Know)